 To close an active audio talk back session, simply tap the round "phone" icon that appeared in the bottom left hand corner of the viewfinder and choose "yes".

-The Content Dashboard operator can also send messages via the text chat function available directly in the Content Dashboard.
+The Content Management operator can also send messages via the text chat function available directly in the Content Management.
 The message will appear in real-time on the screen of the Iris Flow App.

 Note that this is a one-way communication and read-only for the app user.